-Adding extra WiFi name without adding extra wifi router possible with creating virtual SSID in the same Router.
+Adding an extra WiFi name without adding an extra wifi router possible by creating a virtual SSID in the same Router.
 Use Multiple SSID in Single Access Point up to 4 different wifi names using a single wifi access point with simple steps. see here to

 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

-Making multiple SSID in a single router also protects your wifi network from sharing main Wi-Fi password to everyone.
-You should add a multi SSID network if you don’t want to share your wifi password with anyone.
-In larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
+Making multiple SSID in a single router also protects your wifi network from sharing the main Wi-Fi password to everyone.
+You should add a multi-SSID network if you don’t want to share your wifi password with anyone.
+In a larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
 In the latest Wireless router, we get a separate guest network option to set up a guest network for temporary users.

 In legacy, the Wifi router does not support the guest network but you can use VAP (Virtual Access Point) to create a guest wifi network.
-Although, latest WiFi router has a guest network option, if you are using old wifi router and which does not support visitor SSID than use the Multiple SSID options.
-Most of the router support 1 main and 3 Virtual SSID option where you can use up to 4 WiFi network name from a single WiFi Router.
-Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall and other popular brands.
+Although the latest WiFi router has a guest network option, if you are using an old wifi router that does not support visitor SSID then use the Multiple SSID options.
+Most of the router support 1 main and 3 Virtual SSID options where you can use up to 4 WiFi network names from a single WiFi Router.
+Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall, and other popular brands.

 Add Multi SSID in TP-Link WiFi Router

 TP-Link BGN series WiFi router supports multiple SSID options to create separate Wi-Fi names for guests or for different departments.
-Although, in the latest TP-Link router having the option to add a guest network with many control options like the time limit, the speed limit for managing guest wifi networks.
+Although, the latest TP-Link router has the option to add a guest network with many control options like the time limit, and the speed limit for managing guest wifi networks.

-To add dual or more WIFI name in TP-Link WiFi AP login your router and follow steps.
+To add dual or more WIFI names in TP-Link WiFi AP login to your router and follow the steps.

-If you are new about WiFi router configuration see here to know how to log in to your WiFi router web interface.
+If you are new to WiFi router configuration see here to know how to log in to your WiFi router web interface.

 Go to Wireless – Wireless Settings.

-SSID1: Main WiFi Name (SSID 1 will be primary SSID)
+SSID1: Main WiFi Name (SSID 1 will be the primary SSID)

 To configure multiple SSIDs use the SSID2, SSID3, and SSID4.

-You can add up to 4 different Wi-Fi names in a single WiFi router to share the network with different departments such as Accounts, sales, Management, Supports.
+You can add up to 4 different Wi-Fi names in a single WiFi router to share the network with different departments such as Accounts, sales, Management, Support.

-After adding extra WiFi Name (SSID) click the Save button to apply settings.
+After adding an extra WiFi Name (SSID) click the Save button to apply settings.

 Multiple WiFi Name in Single OpenWrt Router

 While using multiple routers the same SSID needs to be required to enable a seamless network with fast roaming connectivity.
-But when using a single router and want to run multiple Wi-Fi names then need to create a virtual network.
-In virtual network Access points with different virtual SSID can be used to create multiple wireless names to divide for guests and any other networks.
+But when using a single router and wanting to run multiple Wi-Fi names then need to create a virtual network.
+In virtual networks, Access points with different virtual SSID can be used to create multiple wireless names to divide for guests and any other networks.

 Set Up Multiple SSIDs step by step to run multiple networks with one router.